christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.16](/images/Bogud.jpg){:width="400px"}

 Fig. 1.16.
-Coin depicting Bogud, king of Mauretania.
+Coin depicting Bogud, king of Mauretania (a territory that encompassed most of North Africa), who was a recorded ally of Julius Caesar.

 ![Fig.1.17](/images/KujulaKadphises.jpg){:width="400px"}